Robert Frank: The Complete Film Works: Volume 1, 2, 3 & 4

 According to Eric Renner at least 50 charts suggesting optimal pinhole diameters have been devised in the last 125 years (Renner 1995:118).
 In my own reading the last fifteen years I have come across about fifteen charts or formulas, a few of which may be derived from the same basic formulas.
 It should be noted that the diameter of the pinhole is not really critical.
 But for every focal length there is an "optimal" diameter, i.e. a diameter which produces the sharpest possible image.

-beautiful pinhole images which are intentionally softer than what is technically possible.
+The word optimal actually is not a felicitous term, since the pinhole photographer or artist may not be striving for the greatest possible sharpness.
+There are beautiful pinhole images which are intentionally softer than what is technically possible.
 A good pinhole image is something else than a blurred, out of focus, lens image.

 Up to a certain point a small pinhole will produce a sharper image than a larger one.
 If the pinhole is too small, the image gets less sharp because of diffraction.
 The hole should be perfectly round, without ragged edges.
 It may be checked with a magnifier or an enlarger.Joseph Petzval of Vienna apparently was the first, in 1857, to attempt to find a mathematical formula of the optimal pinhole diameter for the sharpest definition in a pinhole image.
 The British Nobel Prize winner Lord Rayleigh (John William Strutt, 1842–1919) worked on pinhole diameter formulas for ten years and published his work in Nature (1891).
 Lord Rayleigh's formula is still one of the formulas used to today.
 A number of others have been published since the 1880s.